 Data released by Euromonitor International has found that while cigarette sales have been in steady decline for decades, the sales of vaping products have increased five fold to 4.6million last year, while Japan Tobacco shares have decreased by 14% so far this year.

 Japan is a nation renowned to have a high regard for cleanliness and health.
 E-cigarettes are thriving in this Asian country as they are in line with both these values according to Akari Utsunomiya, a research analyst with Euromonitor in Tokyo.
 Hence why “Tobacco companies are seeking the chance for new opportunities in the tobacco market in Japan”.

 Ex smoker Tetsuo Yamamoto, a 40-year-old Tokyo designer, said that he turned to IQOS, the Philip Morris heat-not-burn cigarette, in a bid to stop smoking.
 He added that nowadays he can’t bear the taste and smell of tobacco cigarettes.
-95% of the aforementioned product’s monthly income come from Japan, where it is the vaping product of choice.
+Infact, 95% of the monthly profit generated by iQOS comes from Japan, where it is the majority’s product of choice.

 Still struggling to keep up with the high demand

 In the meantime Japan Tobacco seems to be still testing the waters, as the supply of it’s own vaporizer, Ploom Tech, failed to meet the substantial demand.
 On a conference call with analysts and investors, Naohiro Minami, Japan Tobacco’s chief financial officer said, “The market response was tremendous — beyond our expectations — and we are still having to limit our product supply.”